quinoacomputing/quinoa/docker/DockerHub.quinoa.README.md

 [documentation](https://quinoacomputing.github.io).

 ### How to use these images
-The images in this repository are used for automated testing at [Travis](https://travis-ci.org/quinoacomputing/quinoa/builds) and [Azure](https://dev.azure.com/quinoacomputing/Quinoa).
+The images in this repository are used for automated testing at [Azure](https://dev.azure.com/quinoacomputing/Quinoa).
 See https://quinoacomputing.github.io for more details.